sunmoonlotus/sllbc/README.md

 # sllbc
-block chain of solar lunar lotus org
+block chain of solar lunar lotus org, following the book blockchain programming with Javascript.